-This appendix describes the errors that may occur during the running of the adventure, i.e during interpretation of the generated Acode.
-There are two classes of errors, system errors that are fatal and abort the adventure, and user errors which are not fatal but abort the execution of the current player command and discard the rest of the user input, which is a normal part of the interaction between the player and the Alan run-time system.
+This appendix describes the errors that may occur during the running of the adventure, i.e. during interpretation of the generated Acode.
+There are two classes of errors, player input response messages and system errors.

+Input response errors are not fatal but abort the execution of the current player command and discard the rest of the user input, which is a normal part of the interaction between the player and the Alan run-time system.
+System errors are fatal and abort the execution of the adventure.